Blog Image

 • Omer Usanmaz

 Diversity, equity, and inclusion (DEI) initiatives have become increasingly important as organizations strive to rise to the challenges and create a more equitable and inclusive workplace for all employees.
+The onset of workplace diversity training can be traced back to the introduction of equal employment laws and affirmative action.
 DEI initiatives are designed to address discrimination, biases, differences of opinion, and marginalization issues and to create a culture of respect and inclusion for employees from all backgrounds.
 These initiatives can take many forms, from training and education programs to hiring practices and policy changes.

 Significance of DEI Initiatives